csuchico-cins467/CINS467-Course-Materials/Syllabus.md

 * Canvas
   * [Chico State Canvas](https://canvas.csuchico.edu/) - I am teaching two sections of CINS467 this semester, and I will use the same Canvas Course for both sections.
 One other section of CINS467 is being taught by a different professor; make sure you are able to access my section of CINS 467.
-* PollEverywhere
-  * [Login/Create Account](https://www.polleverywhere.com/auth/saml/csuchico) - If you have not already done so, create an account and login to PollEverywhere.
-PollEverywhere will be used during lectures for feedback and to track participation.
-There is a campus license for PollEverywhere and for your participation to be registered, your account must be tied to your csuchico email.
-  * [pollev.com/techturtle](https://pollev.com/techturtle) - This is the PollEv link that will be used during lectures throughout the semester.

 ## Textbook